ahmetugsuz/Image-filtering/README.md

 python3 -m instapy.timing
 ```

+#### Runtime Comparison

-This generates a `timing-report.txt` file with the results and prints them in the terminal.
+Upon execution, the program generates a `timing-report.txt` file and displays the results in the terminal.
+This report compares the performance of different Python libraries, including:

+* **Numba (Numerical Python):** A fundamental package for scientific computing in Python.
+* **NumPy (Numpy-accelerated):** A just-in-time compiler for Python that speeds up numerical computations.

+The comparison helps users understand the runtime differences when applying filters using these libraries.
+Results are provided both in the `timing-report.txt` file and printed directly in the terminal for easy analysis.

 #### Other deploying examples